huan/tstest/README.md

 1. Can run unittest (including trial) and nose test suites out of the box;
 1. JavaScript, TypeScript, Google Apps Script (untested);
 1. Rich plugin architecture, with over n+ external plugins and thriving community;
+1. Out-of-the-Box Dual Browser/Node.js environment testing support;
+# SEE ALSO

+This module is highly inspired by [pytest](https://pytest.org/)

 # THANKS